Walking With Certificate Manager

 I removed the domain from Cloudflare which meant I had to make sure all of my domain records and name servers were setup correctly at my registrar (I currently use Hover if you’re curious).
 The micro steps are as follows:

-3. Set the MX records so that email continues to flow.
+records so that email continues to flow. - Set another

 With all of this in place and about 10 minutes of waiting, I was able to hit http://ramekintech.com as well as https://ramekintech.com and the various forms preceded with www.
 So far so good.
 I only needed to ensure https was always used without requiring users to put it in manually.
 I like the idea of making security as easy as possible.